chajr/rpi/README.md

 # Raspberry Pi Alarm System (RPiAS)
 This _Node JS_ application allow to manage automatic alarm system based on _Raspberry Pi_ computer powered by _Ubuntu Mate OS_ with camera and move detector.
-Aplication record movie and send it to external server after move detection and also has possibility to inform user about that detection by e-mail or sms.
-Also aplication can handle some other devices like LCD display, LEDs and switches for some status informations and temperature with preasure measurement.
+Application record movie and send it to external server after move detection and also has possibility to inform user about that detection by e-mail or sms.
+Also application can handle some other devices like LCD display, LEDs and switches for some status information and temperature with pressure measurement.

 ### Features
 - Move detection